tobias-weiss-ai-xr/opendesk-edu/docs/developer/development.md

 In the linting step, the [openDesk CI CLI](https://gitlab.opencode.de/bmi/opendesk/tooling/opendesk-ci-cli) is used to apply the aforementioned sorting, and the result is compared with the unsorted version.
 If there is a delta, the linting fails, and you can fix it by running the CLI tool locally, verifying and applying the result to your branch.

-> **Note**<br>
+> [!note]
-> Please ensure that in component blocks, you use comments only at the beginning of the block or at its end.
+> Please ensure that in component blocks, you use comments only at the beginning of the block or at its
+> end.
 Ideally, you stick with the many available examples in the yaml files.

 Example:
 ```yaml